Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 ### Use the same AI thread throughout

-Don't start over partway through — the AI remembers what you've already done.
-Stay in one chat from start to finish.
+Stay in the same chat where possible so the setup context remains together.
+If you need to start a new chat, tell the AI which phase and step you reached.

 ### Don't multitask

-If you start the setup, finish it in one sitting.
-Pausing for hours and coming back tends to make the AI lose context and re-ask questions.
+You can pause if needed.
+When you come back, state the phase and step you last completed so the AI can continue accurately.

 ---